Ohtuvayre Safety

 1.0%

-Please see additional Warnings and Precautions within the Important Safety Information, including acute episodes of bronchospasm, paradoxical bronchospasm, and psychiatric events.
+Please see additional Warnings and Precautions within the Important Safety Information, including acute episodes of bronchospasm, paradoxical bronchospasm, and psychiatric events including suicidality.

 Indication and Important Safety Information